Maximeswd/ArXiv-Reader/README.md

 ## Acknowledgements

-The local file parsing logic in `arxiv_filter.py` is based on the original work by **ege-erdogan**.
+The local email file parsing logic is based on the original work by **ege-erdogan**.
 The original repository can be found at: [https://github.com/ege-erdogan/yet-another-arxiv-filter](https://github.com/ege-erdogan/yet-another-arxiv-filter).

 ## Contributing